11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Lago di Sorapis, Cortina d’Ampezzo, Veneto, Italy

-After our hike, we drove toward Venice for one final night in Italy.
-We spent that evening in wandering through quiet canals, crossing arched bridges, and lingering in hidden piazzas away from the crowds.
+By early afternoon, we began the drive toward Venice for one final night in Italy.
+That evening, we wandered through quiet canals, crossed arched bridges, and lingered in hidden piazzas far from the crowds.

 Venice, Metropolitan City of Venice, Veneto, Italy

 The city felt softer in the late-day light, its reflections shifting with each passing boat.
-As the sun set over the lagoon, the sky turned golden and the water glowed—a perfect ending to an unforgettable journey through Austria and the Dolomites of northern Italy.
+As the sun set over the lagoon, the sky turned gold and pink and the water glowed, marking the perfect end to an unforgettable journey through Austria and the Italian Dolomites.

 Venice, Metropolitan City of Venice, Veneto, Italy

 The next morning came early.
-We left our hotel in Venice at 3 a.m., returned our rental car, and joined the long line for check-in at the airport.
-From Venice, we flew to Amsterdam, then to Atlanta, and finally home to West Virginia—tired but grateful, already replaying the memories of alpine trails, quiet valleys, and that last Venetian sunset.
+We left our hotel in Venice at 3 a.m., returned our rental car, and joined the long check-in line at the airport.
+From Venice, we flew to Amsterdam, then to Atlanta, and finally home to West Virginia.

 What the Italian Dolomites & Austrian Alps Taught Me